sndpl/asmsx-cleanup/README.md

 was very risky without a proper test harness.
 Building test units is difficult due to extremely convoluted and interdependent nature of code.

-I started tinkering with this project again in July 2015.
-Right now I'm building a Visual Studio 6 project that uses flex/bison from git Windows client.
+I resumed working on this project in July 2015.
+So far I've added Visual Studio 6 and Visual Studio 2015 solutions that use bison and flex from git Windows client.